 How to Choose the Best VPN for Torrenting

-There are a few key factors worth considering when searching for a torrent-friendly VPN.
+There are a few key factors worth considering when searching for the best vpn services for 2020.
 First and foremost it’s important to check the provider’s policy on torrenting.
 Typically you’ll come across 3 scenarios: some companies explicitly state they allow torrenting (and even provide tips and best practices), some companies don’t state a policy one way or the other, and some, though they’re in the minority, will have a written, no-torrenting policy.
 If the website doesn’t explicitly address it, you’ll often find the answer in the FAQs or website’s knowledge base.

 Another key factor to look for is the company’s logging policy.
 Most of the more reliable companies have strict no-logging policies, though some will have what are known as connection logs, which, while not ideal, are relatively harmless.
 Activity logs (sometimes known as usage logs) are the logs you want to avoid—these record data such as your traffic, downloaded files, and location.

 A VPN’s encryption protocol, speeds, number of servers, and safeguards such as kill switches are other important details that can help you when choosing a VPN that’s best for torrenting.